coinam-hd/coinam-client-api-docs/README.md

 `SESSION_RETRIEVE_ERROR` | There was an error while retrieving API session | Discard existing session; Start  a new one `SESSION_IP_ERROR` | Session was not initiated with current IP address | Discard existing session; Start a new one; **Notify user that their IP address has changed**
-`SESSION_CHECKSUM_FAIL` | Session checksum validation has failed | Discard existing session; Start a new one `XSRF_ERROR` | XSRF/CSRF error | n/a
+`SESSION_CHECKSUM_FAIL` | Session checksum validation has failed | Discard existing session; Start a new one `SESSION_IS_ARCHIVED` | Session has been archived; A user with same authenticated ID has created/logged on to a newer token/session | Discard existing session; Start a new one
+`XSRF_ERROR` | XSRF/CSRF error | n/a

 ### Authentication Errors